jomanor/Data-Science-Portfolio/README.md

-# Data Science Portfolio - José María Manzano Ortega
+# Data Science Portfolio

+Welcome to my portfolio :).
+My name is José María, and I hold a Bachelor's degree in Physics.
+I am currently pursuing a Master's degree in Data Science, with only the final Master's project remaining.
+This project focuses on parallelization in Deep Learning models and Big Data analytics, and I will soon be updating this portfolio with the work completed so far.

-This portfolio showcases my Data Science and Data Analysis projects created for academic, self-learning, and personal interest purposes.
+Moreover, I am excited to start my professional career in the field of Data Science.
+This portfolio serves as a display of my knowledge and consists of Data Science and Data Analysis projects created for academic, self-learning, and personal interest purposes.
 It also highlights my achievements, skills, and certifications.

-I update it regularly to reflect my latest work.
+Feel free to reach out!

 - **Email**: [josemaria16manzano@gmail.com](josemaria16manzano@gmail.com)
 - **LinkedIn**: [linkedin.com/jose-maría-manzano-ortega](https://www.linkedin.com/in/jose-maría-manzano-ortega-1b42052b2/)